smsoltan/domino/README.md

 Rules:

 See the text of the task for details, on: http://www.fuw.edu.pl/~werner/pz/ [text in Polish].
-An extra rule was introduced, that the number of players cannot be bigger than 5.
+An extra rule was introduced, that the number of players cannot exceed than 5.

 Usage: